ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-4-2.md

-Chapter 4: Understanding the Power of Conflict Management: Recognizing How Conflict Management Contributes to Success
+Recognizing How Conflict Management Contributes to Success
 =====================================================================================================================

 Effective conflict management is critical for promoting positive relationships and achieving better outcomes in the workplace.
 By recognizing the power of conflict management, managers and employees can develop a more proactive approach to managing conflicts.